 How Was Your Energy?
 Did You Get Hungry?

 Sure did.
 Days 3 and 4 were tough.

 It was funny, on day 4 I started remembering a whole lot of food I loved as a kid.
 Dishes I don’t recall thinking about in at least 10 years.

 Days 5 and 6 I still got the odd wave of hunger.
-On those days, if I stood up too quickly I nearly fainted.
-So I just took it easy.
+But otherwise I just forgot about the foot and took it easy.
 And read a lot.